-The different muscle groups targeted makes a significant impact on your training program.
+The different muscle groups targeted by these two deadlift variations significantly impact your strength training program.

 For example, you would perform sumo deadlifts when it comes to a lower-body day, but for convenience, it can serve as the primary lift for your back-focused day.

 Also, the broader stance width puts you closer to the floor.